-In his latest Spring Statement, Chancellor of the Exchequer, Philip Hammond promised to “tackle the scourge of late payments” by large corporations to their smaller suppliers.
+In the latest Spring Statement, the Government promised to “tackle the scourge of late payments” by large corporations to their smaller suppliers.

 According to bank money transfer service, Bacs, the UK’s small business community spent £6.7 billion in 2018 just attempting to collect invoices they were owed.